How do you view your landing page? It is the gateway to your business.

 The conversion rate is classed as the number of conversions divided by the number of visitors.
 So, for example, if a website receives 200 visitors in the space of a month, and out of these 1000 visitors, there are 50 sales, the conversion rate is 5%.

 This is because 50 divided by 200 is 5.
 This is important because it allows you to measure the performance of web pages.
+Monitoring landing page performance, including metrics like conversion rates, load times, and user engagement helps optimize marketing outcomes and improve overall effectiveness.

 By understanding the percentage of your users that are actually purchasing your product will help you gain insight so you can drive your website or business forward.